 1.)
-Website Design Evolution & Critique: Research + Presentation (100 points)
+Website Design Evolution & Critique : Research + Presentation (50 points) DUE DATE: TBD, THROUGHOUT THE SEMSTER

 Students will be divided into small groups and will choose a well-known website.
-Using the Internet Archive (http://archive.org/web/web.php) and other sources, the group will research that site's design evolution using the Internet Archive and do a presentation (15 minutes) to the class.
+Using the Internet Archive (http://archive.org/web/web.php) and other sources, the group will research that site's design evolution using the Internet Archive and do a presentation to the class.
 The presentation will investigate and critique both how the design of the website has changed over the years, as well as the websites current design and usability.